I5UCC/VRC-ASL_Gestures/README.md

 # ![Download here](https://github.com/I5UCC/VRC-ASL_Gestures/releases/latest)

-# If there are any questions or suggestions about these Gesture Controller, feel free to create a discussion in this repository or text me directly on Discord. **User: I5UCC#6781**.
+# If there are any questions or suggestions about these Gesture Controller, feel free to create a [DISCUSSION](https://github.com/I5UCC/VRC-ASL_Gestures/discussions) in this repository or text me directly on Discord. **I5UCC#6781**.

 # If there are any issues please read the [FAQ](https://github.com/I5UCC/VRC-ASL_Gestures#faq) and [ISSUES](https://github.com/I5UCC/VRC-ASL_Gestures/issues?q=is%3Aissue+is%3Aclosed+is%3Aopen+is%3Aissue+) first, then create an issue!<br/>